mrcgrtz/styleguide/README.md

 <a name="general-principles"></a>
 ## General principles

-All code in any code-base should look like a single person typed it, no matter how many people contributed.
+All code in any code-base SHOULD look like a single person typed it, no matter how many people contributed.
 Strictly enforce the agreed-upon style.
 If in doubt when deciding upon a style, use existing, common patterns.